erjank/teaching/biblio.md

 *   <a id="urbach-checklists">[Urbach2014]</a> David R. Urbach, Anand Govindarajan, Refik Saskin, Andrew S. Wilton, and Nancy N. Baxter: "Introduction of Surgical Safety Checklists in Ontario, Canada." _New England Journal of Medicine_, 370(11), 2014, 10.1056/NEJMsa1308261. _Reports a study showing that the introduction of surgical checklists did not have a significant effect on operative outcomes._

 *   <a id="uttl-evaluations">[Uttl2016]</a> Bob Uttl, Carmela A. White, and Daniela Wong Gonzalez: "Meta-Analysis of Faculty's Teaching Effectiveness: Student Evaluation of Teaching Ratings and Student Learning Are Not Related" _Studies in Educational Evaluation_, 2016, 10.1016/j.stueduc.2016.08.007 _A summary of studies shown that how students rate a course and how much they actually learn are not related._

+*   <a id="w3c-accessibility">[W3C2017]</a> W3C Web Accessibility Initiative: "How to Make Presentations Accessible to All."  <https://www.w3.org/WAI/training/accessible>, accessed May 2017.

 *   <a id="wiggins-mctighe">[Wiggins2005]</a> G.P.
 Wiggins and J. McTighe: _[Understanding by Design](https://www.amazon.com/Understanding-Design-Grant-Wiggins/dp/1416600353/)_ Association for Supervision and Curriculum Development, 2005, 978-1416600350. _A lengthy presentation of reverse instructional design._